Hit enter to search or ESC to close

 “Residents are making an investment in a lifestyle without the need to maintain and upkeep homes, pay rates, home insurance and water levies.
 They pay modest weekly fees, and in many cases, this is fixed for life.

-On leaving the village, residents typically get back 70 to 80 percent of their capital spent on their ORA, with between 20 and 30 percent paid as a Deferred Management Fee (DMF), meeting the cost of providing the amenities.”
+On leaving the village, occupants typically get back 70 to 80 percent of their capital spent on their ORA, with between 20 and 30 percent paid as a Deferred Management Fee (DMF), meeting the cost of providing the amenities.”

 Retirement villages are required to be registered with the Registrar of Retirement Villages, which forms part of the Companies Office.
 Villages must appoint a licensed statutory supervisor to monitor their finances and hear residents’ complaints.
-A memorial is also placed on the title to retirement village land to protect residents should the operator get into financial difficulties.
+A memorial is also placed on the title to retirement village land to protect residents should the village operator get into financial difficulties.

 “This means the residents can continue living in their homes and the village is kept together as a going concern.
 The residents are always protected.”

 Demand exceeds supply as retirement village living has evolved into a mainstream housing option.
 John says villages also help address New Zealand’s housing supply issues by enabling people to realise equity, move into an affordable, purpose-built home and free up their home for another family to live in.
 Around 4,500 family homes are put back onto the market this way every year.

 “Retirement village living delivers proven social and health benefits for residents as well.
 We all know that social isolation – particularly for older people – is a serious health risk.
 Retirement villages are purpose-built communities of like-minded people, designed to combat social isolation”.

 "Retirement villages will play an increasingly important role in the future of New Zealand cities by offering older residents' companionship, a community and independent living.
 But we always say that whether it is the right option for the individual, can only be decided by the individual."